PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 **9. Soldering yellow wire**

 Same operation with the **Male Bullet Connector** and the :yellow_circle: **Yellow Wire**.
-Be careful of covering just the begining of the metalic connector with heat shrink.
+<ins>Be careful of covering just the begining of the metalic connector with heat shrink.</ins>

    ![OnOff_button_solder_m](images/OnOff_button_solder_m.JPG "OnOff_button_solder_m")